-Not too long ago last autumn I was searching the web looking for an interesting spot to practice some landscape photography around Bremen in Germany where I currently reside.
+Not too long ago last autumn I was searching the web looking for an interesting spot to practice landscape photography around Bremen in Germany where I currently reside.
 I like using locationscout for this purpose and that’s exactly where I came across this picture of some tanks.
 Real abandoned tanks just only about 100 km from where I am?
 Show me a guy who wouldn’t be instantly hooked – I certainly was!
 So without further ado, one of the following weekends we packed our stuff and left home early in the morning to make it to the tanks just in time for sunrise.

 As it turned out, there was no reason to be worried.
-The tanks are still there, right in the middle of the field 3 minutes away from Sögel.
+The abandoned tanks are still there, right in the middle of the field 3 minutes away from Sögel.
 The exact GPS coordinates for anyone interested are 52.871707, 7.438469.
 In fact, they are plainly visible on Google Maps if you go into satellite view.
-Armoured vehicles are neatly set up in 4 rows, 6 machines in each one… and just left there in the field.
+Armored vehicles are neatly set up in 4 rows, 6 machines in each one… and just left there in the field.
 There’s no fence around, nor any kind of warning signs, so you can get as close as you like.

 Typically, though, that’s not a problem at all.
 There is no security, no military personnel, no barbed wire or fences.
 On the morning we arrived we haven’t seen anyone around at all, not even locals walking their dogs (which is quite common according to one of the sources).
 For a photographer that’s really as good as it gets – you may shoot however long you like with no tourists or selfie-lovers there trying to ruin your shots.